bartlomiej-milosz/bartlomiej-milosz.github.io/src/content/pages/contact.md

 ## Ready to Discuss Your Data Challenges?

-I'm a Computer Science Student at PJATK Warsaw with **4+ years of systematic problem-solving experience** from architecture.
-Currently available for data analytics roles, analytical projects, and career transition conversations.
+I'm a Computer Science Student at PJATK Warsaw with 4+ years helping families make their biggest **investment decisions** through architectural design.

 ### Let's Connect